Jung Eun-chae

-In 2013, she released an EP of indie folk songs she composed herself, the self-titled Jung Eun-chae.

 Early life

-Jung Eun-chae spent 8 years living in London, starting from middle school senior year when she was 15-year-old.
+Jung Eun-chae spent 8 years living in London, starting from middle school senior year when she was 15 years old.
 Due to the influence of her older brother who works at a production company, Chorokbaem Media, Jung became interested in pursuing an acting career after she returned to South Korea.

 Career

 Jung Eun-chae debuted as a commercial model.
 A string of memorable commercials has earned her a CF Model of the Year title at the 2011 6th Asia Model Festival Awards.
-She uses a stage name instead of her real name "Jung Sol-mi" because of the similarity with a veteran actress Park Sol-mi.
+She uses a stage name instead of her real name because of the similarity with a veteran actress Park Sol-mi.
 Jung made her acting debut after passing the audition for the supernatural thriller film Haunters.

 Since then, Jung has alternated between doing blockbuster films such as The Fatal Encounter, The King, The Great Battle and art films such as Nobody's Daughter Haewon, Hill of Freedom, The Table.
-Her breakthrough came with Nobody's Daughter Haewon, in which she received multiple of prestigious awards winning and nominations.
+Her breakthrough came with Nobody's Daughter Haewon, in which she received multiple prestigious awards winning and nominations.

 Jung's debut in television dramas was through the 2011 KBS1 telenovela My Bittersweet Life.
 Three years later, she acted in a psychological thriller series Dr. Frost.

 She made a big comeback to the TV drama in 2018 with two series released on the same year, SBS hit legal crime Return and OCN's The Guest, a drama that combines the elements of exorcism, shamanism, and procedural.

 She was later cast as one of the main characters in the 2020 SBS TV series The King: Eternal Monarch.
 She gained recognition and was declared the best character according to a poll released by Cleo Singapore.

 In August 2022, Jung renewed her contract with KeyEast.
+In 2023, Jung left KeyEast and established a one-man agency, Project Hosoo, with her long-time manager.

+Jung was cast as prosecutor in the 2024 ENA's legal crime Your Honor, her first television series after four years.
+In the same year, she was cast as Moon Ok-gyeong in the television series Jeongnyeon: The Star Is Born, replacing Kim Hieora.